 Course Level: Three year scholarships are for sophomore and four year scholarships are available for freshman.
 All three-year scholarship designees must complete AFROTC training during their freshman year in order to retain eligibility to activate their scholarships at the start of their sophomore year.

 Scholarship can be taken at: USA

 -Academic Requirement: To be eligible for scholarship consideration, you must achieve an SAT composite of 1180 (math and critical reading portions only) or ACT composite of 26 and attain a cumulative GPA of 3.0 or higher.

--Civil Involvement and drug use disclosure: AFROTC policy is to withdraw the program offer to High School program (HSSP) winners who failed to disclose all civil involvements and drug or alcohol abuse that occurred prior to the HSSP interview.
-These opportunities are considered to be obtained under fraudulent circumstances since the student failed to obtain the required waiver.
+-Civil Involvement and drug use disclosure: AFROTC policy is to withdraw the scholarship offer to High School Scholarship Program (HSSP) winners who failed to disclose all civil involvements and drug or alcohol abuse that occurred prior to the HSSP interview.
+These scholarships are considered to be obtained under fraudulent circumstances since the student failed to obtain the required waiver.
 AFROTC policy is to withdraw scholarship offers to students who use illegal drugs after being briefed on the Air Force drug and alcohol policy during the interview.

-To be eligible for the opportunity interview, you must meet the following requirements:
+To be eligible for the scholarship interview, you must meet the following requirements:

 -Be a United States citizen or be able to obtain citizenship by the last day of the first term of your freshman year (for four-year offers) or the first term of your sophomore year (for three-year offers).
 Activation cannot occur prior to obtaining citizenship.
 Also, if you receive a scholarship and possess dual citizenship, you cannot activate a scholarship or be contracted until you renounce your non-US citizenship.